mpanko/denisasvach/content/projects/pack-a-day.md

       smokers.
 My aim was to create as accurate description of each person's individual approach to smoking and capture the authenticity of their personal approach to it.
 For several years I also took pictures of my own cigarettes that I smoke.
-I used these photos for the performance In The Heat Of 7', 2017.
+I used these photos for the performance *In The Heat Of 7' (*2017).

-      In the work Pack a Day (2014), I focused on cigarette packs.
+      In the work *Pack a Day* (2014), I focused on cigarette packs.
 At the beginning, I collected all the boxes.
 On some of the boxes, I have found various handwritten messages forgotten cigarettes, papers, or tickets.
 However, my main focus was on the boxes from one particular person, my father.
 He used to smoke a pack of cigarettes a day.
 He created this habit to control his consumption and regulate how much he smokes.
 The particular consistency of this habit has inspired me to create a calendar from each box that he smoked every day.

       Each sheet of paper is made from a single cigarette pack, and to make my father's "a pack a day" rule clear, each page has a date stamped on it.
 I created the paper using the carpet technique, which really achieved the effect of each paper being made from just one cigarette box.
 Depending on which box I used, the paper is a slightly different color and texture.